All Episodes

 It's going to get much more serious.

-And it's and and I mean soon.
+And I mean soon.

-Can you see this guy?
+Can you see this guy or gal?

-Or gal, God bless Michelle Bachman, she is still technically in it.
+She is still technically in it.

-Can you see him her as the leader of the free world?
+Can you see him, her, as the leader of the free world?

 And if that question winds up being yes, that's the kind of candidate that can win Iowa and New Hampshire and Nevada and Florida and the nomination.